dollarshaveclub/reframe.js/README.md

 1. Include **reframe.js** into your `vendor` file or in a `<script>` tag.
 2. Add reframe `css/scss`  to your `css`.
-3. reframe the element you'd like to reframe.
+3. `reframe` the element you'd like to re-frame.

 ```javascript
 reframe(selector);